jeff-soriano/wikipedia-page-views-ts/README.md

 Remember to run `npm install` before running the following commands.
-I used Node v18.17.1 to develop this.
+I used Node v18.17.1 to develop this, so I recommend using the same version to avoid any potential issues.

 # Getting Started with Create React App